An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-\begin{remark}[On strictness] The last definition is not the one that the reader is likely to encounter in the literature when looking up the terms ``symmetric monoidal category''.
-Rather, it defines what is called a \emph{strict} monoidal category; the usual notion is more general and allows for the equalities to be replaced by isomorphisms.
-We will not give a rigorous definition of this more general notion in this introduction and refer the reader to any standard textbook on category theory for a general introduction to SMCs~\cite[Chapter XI]{maclane:71}.
-Our approach is nevertheless theoretically motivated by the following fundamental result: every SMC is equivalent (in a precise sense that we will not cover here in detail) to a strict SMC.
-This fact---known as the \emph{coherence theorem} for SMCs---is what allows us to draw string diagrams.
+\begin{remark}[On strictness] The last definition is \emph{not} the one that the reader is likely to encounter in the literature when looking up the terms ``symmetric monoidal category''.
+It defines what is called a \emph{strict} monoidal category; the usual notion is more general and allows for the equalities to be replaced by isomorphisms.
+We will not give a rigorous definition of this more general notion and refer the reader to any standard textbook on category theory for a general introduction to SMCs~\cite[Chapter XI]{maclane:71}.
+Our approach is nevertheless theoretically motivated by the following fundamental result: every SMC is equivalent (in a sense that we will not cover here in detail, but do recall in Appendix, at Definition~\ref{def:equivalence}) to a strict SMC.
+This fact is what allows us to draw string diagrams.
+It is known as the \emph{coherence theorem} for SMCs.
 Put differently, the coherence theorem allows us to forget explicit symbols for `$\otimes$' and `$\poi$', replacing them by vertical juxtaposition and horizontal composition without any brackets to denote the order of application\footnote{The coherence theorem is due to Mac Lane~\cite{maclane:71}.
 A recent exposition based on string diagrams can be found in~\cite{WilsonGZ22}.}.
-Once again, the reader is invited to think about this as a two-dimensional generalisation of well-known facts about monoids: just like we can we can simply concatenate elements of a monoid and omit the symbol for the multiplication and the parentheses to bracket its application.
+Once again, the reader is invited to think about this as a two-dimensional generalisation of well-known facts about monoids: just like we can we can simply concatenate elements of a monoid and omit the symbol for the multiplication and the parentheses to bracket its application, we can use string diagrams to represent morphisms of a SMC.
 It is then natural that more composition operations require more dimensions to represent.
-In fact, some of the earliest appearances of string diagrams\footnote{Though the difficulty of typesetting them at the time often meant that they did not appear as diagrams in print!} occurred to construct free SMCs with additional structure and prove a coherence theorem for them~\cite{kelly1972many,kelly1980compactclosed}. \end{remark}
+In fact, some of the earliest appearances of string diagrams\footnote{Though the difficulty of typesetting them at the time often meant that they did not appear as string diagrams in print!} occurred to construct free SMCs with additional structure and prove a coherence theorem for them~\cite{kelly1972many,kelly1980compactclosed}. \end{remark}